How to improve your influencing skills with internal stakeholders - How to improve your influencing skills with internal stakeholders

 Global Head of Services Procurement, Hays Talent Solutions

-Paul joined Hays Talent Solutions in May 2019 and is globally responsible for the definition, marketing and delivery of our Procurement and Statement of Work related services.
+Paul joined Hays Talent Solutions in May 2019 and is globally responsible for the definition, marketing and delivery of our Procurement, Statement of Work and Supplier Enablement related services.

-He has spent the past four years working on the supply side of the workforce solutions industry and before that spent 6 years running his own consultancy practice helping a variety of different organisations to buy and sell business services more effectively.
+He has been working on the supply side of the workforce solutions industry since 2015 and before that spent 6 years running his own consultancy practice helping a variety of different organisations to buy and sell business services more effectively.
 Prior to establishing Insight Sourcing Solutions, he spent 24 years working for BT Group plc where he held a series of senior level procurement, commercial and change management roles.